NordicWayInterchange/interchange/frontend/USERHELP.md

 ![Capability Details](../demo/images/capability_details.png)

-and all the way at the bottom, you can potentially create a description of the the new Delivery, and click `Deliver`
+and all the way at the bottom, you can potentially create a description of the new Delivery (description is optional), and click `Deliver`

 ![Deliver](../demo/images/deliver.png)